Boxing at the 2008 Summer Olympics: Qualifying criteria

-A National Olympic Committee (NOC) may enter up to 1 athlete in each event.
-Nine places will be reserved for the host nation, from which it will choose 6 places maximum, while the remaining places will be allocated to the Tripartite Invitation Commission.
-For each athlete from the host NOC who qualifies through the AIBA World Amateur Boxing Championships, the host nation will lose a guaranteed place.
+A National Olympic Committee (NOC) were entitled to enter up to 1 athlete in each event.
+Nine places were reserved for the host nation, from which it would choose 6 places maximum, while the remaining places would be allocated to the Tripartite Invitation Commission.
+For each athlete from the host NOC who qualified through the AIBA World Amateur Boxing Championships, the host nation lost a guaranteed place.